AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

    The top 3 nodes are added between the 2 existing nodes, and each are connected as a separate branch.

+### Duplicate nodes

+The option to duplicate is available for the following objects on the canvas:

+* Multiple nodes

+To duplicate nodes:

+1. Select multiple nodes that you want to duplicate.

+1. Right-click one of the selected nodes, then select [!UICONTROL **Duplicate**].

+## Design the journey

+The order of nodes and the connections between them affect Journey canvas data.
+Journeys should visually and accurately reflect the sequence of events that you want to report on.

+After nodes are added to the canvas, you can rearrange them, combine them, connect them, and add time constraints between them.

 ### Rearrange nodes

 Journeys in Journey canvas consist of a flexible graph of nodes and arrows representing any combination of events, dimension items, and filters.